FelixOzols/Balatro-Quicksave/README.md

 ![demonstration video](assets/demo.gif)

 Save and load quicksaves in your Balatro runs as you would in Skyrim.
+<span align="center">test</span>
 ## Usage

 - The mod requires [SMODS](https://github.com/Steamodded/smods)
 - Drop this entire folder into your [Mods](https://github.com/Steamodded/smods/wiki#method-3a-direct-download) directory.
-- You can use the provided buttons or with the `f5` and `f9` keys to save and load respectively, this mod can perform hotloads so you wont need to go back to the main menu to load a save.
+- You can use the provided buttons or with the `f5` and `f9` keys to save and load respectively.
+- This mod can perform hotloads so you wont need to go back to the main menu to load a save.

 ## Additional Info